kamalviswanad/idiosyncratic/README.md

 This code can generate not millions or billions, but **TRILLIONS** of IDs. <br> <br>

                                                              Why is it so unique Because we use time to create IDs.
-Using time to create IDs can make them **very very Idiosyncratic**.
+Using time to create IDs can make them **very very Idiosyncratic**. <br>